Discrimination charge filed against Michigan salon after owner's comments on gender identity

 A hearing will now be scheduled before an administrative law judge, who will issue a recommendation after hearing the merits of the complaint, according to the civil rights department.
 The recommendation will then go before Michigan's Civil Rights Commission to either adopt or make their own ruling.

-Geiger filed her own complaint against the city of Traverse City and the three individuals on Oct.
-25. The complaint, according to MLive, accuses the city and three of its residents of violating the salon's First Amendment rights for filing civil rights complaints.
+Geiger, who did not respond to a request for comment by email, filed her own complaint against the city of Traverse City and the three individuals on Oct.
+25. The complaint accuses the city and three of its residents of violating the salon's First Amendment rights for filing civil rights complaints, according to the lawsuit obtained by The Associated Press.

-Geiger did not immediately respond to a request for comment sent by email.
-Her attorney, David DeLaney, did not immediately respond to a request for comment by phone.
+Her attorney, David DeLaney, told AP that Geiger was exercising free speech and that the comments reflected her ''religious beliefs.''
+He added that Geiger never physically blocked anyone from entering her business.

 In a July interview with The Associated Press, Geiger stood by her posts and said small business owners should be free to serve whomever they wish.